Frequently Asked Questions

 When should a lawyer be consulted?

-Immediately.
-If you desire fair compensation, you need to act quickly.
-There is a real danger your rights will be prejudiced if you don't consult a lawyer right away.
+Immediately!
+A great law firm like Keller, Woods & Thompson, P.A., will cost you nothing.
+In fact, if you desire fair compensation, you need to act quickly.
+There is a real danger your rights will be prejudiced if you don’t consult a lawyer right away.
 A lawyer may want to interview witnesses, take photos and gather other important investigative evidence immediately after the accident.
 Remember that insurance companies are giant corporations.
-They have professional investigators, lawyers and adjusters working to protect their interests.
+They have professional investigators, lawyers, and adjusters working to protect their interests.
 It is an unfair advantage for them to take on your claim if you do not have a quality personal injury lawyer looking out for your best interests.
-You really need to have WOODS & THOMPSON, P.A. law firm protecting your rights.
+You really need to have Keller, Woods & Thompson, P.A., a law firm protecting your rights.

 How do I pay for a lawyer?

 Most lawyers who limit their practice to personal injury only charge a percentage of the recovery.
-Some lawyers, like the law firm of WOODS & THOMPSON, P.A., concentrate their practice on personal injury claims just like yours.
-Woods & Thompson, P.A. has the experience your case deserves.
+Some lawyers, like the law firm of Keller, Woods & Thompson, P.A., concentrate their practice on personal injury claims just like yours.
+Keller, Woods & Thompson, P.A., has the experience your case deserves.
 We can guarantee you will not personally owe us anything unless we assist you in making a financial recovery.
-You never have to pay any money up front.
+You never have to pay any money upfront.

 You can avoid many accidents by simply using common sense.
 Make sure your automobile is always in good mechanical condition.
-Obey the rules of the road, keep a safe distance from other vehicles and don't speed.
-When the weather is bad, don't drive.
+Obey the rules of the road, keep a safe distance from other vehicles, and don’t speed.
+When the weather is bad, don’t drive.
 Drive defensively always keeping alert to what other drivers might do.
-The law firm of WOODS & THOMPSON, P.A. wants you to avoid needing a lawyer by having a safe and happy trip.
+The law firm of Keller, Woods & Thompson, P.A., wants you to avoid needing a lawyer by having a safe and happy trip.